pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 ````

-27) Download the AKS credentials onto the jumpbox.
+31) Download the AKS credentials onto the jumpbox.

+:cloud **Run the following commands in the jumpbox terminal:**

 ````bash
 az aks get-credentials --resource-group $SPOKE_RG --name $AKS_CLUSTER_NAME-${STUDENT_NAME}
 ````

-28) Ensure you can list resources in AKS.
+32) Ensure you can list resources in AKS.

+:cloud **Run the following commands in the jumpbox terminal:**

 ````bash
 kubectl get nodes